 Being a long time Mandarin resident, I had a few spots in mind, but getting the right light at the right location would be a challenge and I was out of town Thursday on a photoshoot, so Wednesday had to be the day.

 Wednesday morning, it's overcast, foggy, and drizzling.
 The forecast said the solid cloud cover would break late in the day.
 At 4:03 PM, the sun starts to streak through the clouds, and Jo and I happen to be on Brady Road scouting locations when the light started to come thru the trees, we did a U-Turn and pulled off on a side road, parked the car, got the camera and tripod and walked back to a position looking down Brady Road.
 I had perfect light for about 10 minutes, just the right mix of clouds and filtered sunlight to keep details in both the shadows and highlights and no wind.
 Got what I needed.

 Compositionally, the trees had to tell the story of what Mandarin was, the road and fence provided depth and a path for the viewer’s eye to follow.
 There was no wind so I was able to get details throughout the image using a stack of 5 images, each image taken at a different focal point, then combined in post-processing.

 This image was picked as the background subject in the official 50th Anniversary Mandarin Art Festival poster and I was invited to exhibit my photography and to sign the art show poster for the Art Festival patrons.
 A great weekend!

 Canvas prints of the image used for the 50th Anniversary Mandarin Art Festival are available for purchase.
 They are not framed and can be framed later at a frame shop of your choosing.
-Your image is printed on premium fine art giclee canvas with a lustre laminate coating, plus 2 inches of blank canvas added to each side.
-Its delivered to you unmounted and rolled.
+Your image is printed on a premium fine art giclee canvas with a luster laminate coating, plus 2 inches of blank canvas added to each side.
+It's delivered to you unmounted and rolled.
 Print size and prices;

 If you would like a print, just send me an email: [email protected]